Leaf-Agriculture/docs/docs/alerts_overview.md

 Those things are called "events", for example: "there's a new satellite image", "the processing of an operations file finished", or "these credentials expired".

 The following image shows how events are sent to your webhook.
-On the left, its the representation of a webhook registration.
+On the left, it's the representation of a webhook registration.
 On the right, a satellite image is processed at any time, then the webhooks system sends a POST request to the registered webhook.